A peek inside the Genes in Space 2023 application

 Here you will want to convince us that the scientific problem you are addressing is important and show us that you understand the science surrounding your problem.
 This is where a lot of the background research you did prior to writing up your submission pays off.
 Make sure you explain the problem clearly and tell us how the world will be different if we know the answer to your question.

 3. State your hypothesis and explain your reasoning.
 Based on your background research, what will be the main objective of your experiment?
 (200 word limit)

 Based on the background research that you did about your problem, what do you think the answer might be?
 Again you will want to show us that you understand the problem you are proposing to address.

-5. Outline your experimental plan.
-How will you use PCR to test your hypothesis?
-Specify for example the samples you will analyze, controls that you will use, and the possible experimental outcomes.
+4. Outline your experimental plan.
+How will you use the tools in the Genes in Space Toolkit to test your hypothesis?
+Be sure to specify the samples you will analyze, controls that you will use, and the possible experimental outcomes.
 (200 word limit)

 6. How did you hear about Genes in Space?
 (From my teacher, parent, the internet, etc)

 Easy question!
 It is just to help us figure out how to get the word out about the competition in the future.
 Thank you for helping us!

 It is very important for scientists to give credit to people who helped them develop their ideas.
 Please cite any sources that were critical to your understanding of your scientific problem and the development of your experiment.

 Ready to get started on your application?
 Download our sample application form and begin drafting your work.
 Once you are ready to submit, head to our Apply page.
 Know that we can't wait to read your proposal!